-To ensure safe entry for students arriving by car or walking to school for the 2022-2023 school year, the following procedures will continue:
+To ensure safe entry for students arriving by car or walking to school::

-- Families will pull into the main entrance, take a right, and drive around to the Main Lobby - Students will enter the building through the main entrance - Once inside the building, students will walk directly to their classrooms or morning recess. - Students who walk to school should enter the building via the main entrance, as if they were dropped off by car - For the safety of all students, do not pass the car in front of you - Preschool parents should park in the designated Preschool Parking or Visitor Parking - Due to supervision limitations, it is not possible for your child to be dropped off before 8:05 AM - Traditionally, any K-8 student entering the building after 8:25 AM is considered tardy and must sign in at the main entrance. - Parents are not permitted to accompany their children to their classrooms upon arrival; this includes students who are tardy to school.
+- Families will pull into the main entrance, take a right, and drive around to the Main Lobby. - Students will enter the building through the main entrance. - o Once inside the building, students will walk directly to their classrooms or morning recess. - Students who walk to school should enter the building via the main entrance, as if they were dropped off by car. - For the safety of all students, do not pass the car in front of you. - Preschool parents should park in the designated Preschool Parking or Visitor Parking, not arriving before 8:30 AM. - Due to supervision limitations, it is not possible for your child to be dropped off before 8:05 AM. - Traditionally, any K-8 student entering the building after 8:25 AM is considered tardy and must sign in at the main entrance.

+Parents are not permitted to accompany their children to their classrooms upon arrival; this includes students who are tardy to school.
 This protocol is established for a number of reasons, including, but not limited to, fostering student independence, ensuring school safety, and maintaining the integrity of instructional time.